Shimanti/simple-nonresponsive/README.md

 # Simple Responsive Website

-Uses CSS and html only
+Uses CSS and HTML only